SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 (Huang, The Inevitable Shift).
 Although originally induced by the security dilemma, the rapid military expansion was often exaggerated by political and egotistical motivations: the British government\'s naval ambitions were not strictly defensive.
+This engineered public sentiment was quickly shattered

 ## In addition, the new post-war Europen states was not conducive to liberty